pachyderm/pachyderm/doc/concepts/pipeline-concepts/distributed_computing.md

 When you create a pipeline, Pachyderm spins up worker pods that continuously run in the cluster waiting for new data to be available for processing.
+You can change this behavior by setting `"standby" :true`.
 Therefore, you do not need to recreate and schedule workers for every new job.

+For each job, all the datums are queued up and then distributed across the available workers.
+When a worker finishes processing its datum, it grabs a new datum from the queue until all datums complete processing.
+If a worker pod crashes, its datums are redistributed to other workers for maximum fault tolerance.

 <!-- The following diagram shows how distributed computing works in
-Pachyderm - TBA -->
+Pachyderm - TBA Possibly could be a gif. :) Show queue of datums and 3 workers running things in parallel.
+Technically, each worker can download a datum, process a datum, and upload a completed datum all in parallel.
+May or may not want to show this, but wouldn't be too hard.
+We can draw this out in TOH.-->

 ## Controlling the Number of Workers